 Describes how widely e-Commerce is used, the primary sectors that sell through e-commerce, and how much product/service in each sector is sold through e-commerce versus brick-and-mortar retail.
 Includes what a company needs to know to take advantage of e-commerce in the local market and , reputable, prominent B2B websites.

 SMEs and end users are at the forefront of Cross-Border eCommerce in Honduras.
-Most Honduran companies are too small to purchase goods and services from overseas manufacturers and tend to deal with international distributors with eCommerce platforms that enable them to buy small quantities from the seller’s eCommerce structures.
-The majority of Cross-Border eCommerce into Honduras comes from China and Mexico with the United States as the third largest supplier of goods in services via the internet.
+Most Honduran companies that are too small to purchase goods and services from overseas manufacturers and tend to deal with international distributors with eCommerce platforms that enable them to buy small quantities from the seller’s eCommerce structures.
+Most of the Cross-Border eCommerce into Honduras comes from China and Mexico with the United States as the third largest supplier of goods in services via the internet.

 Some regional low-cost retailers have established a successful B2B e-Commerce structure in which companies both large and small can register to become suppliers and manage transactions with the retailer.

-eCommerce Services in Honduras are still in their infancy.
+eCommerce Services in Honduras is still in its infancy.
 There are local and international companies offering business analytics and data storage services that are mostly focused on large national and multinational companies operating in Honduras.